 Summary: In the cake-cutting problem we are given a divisible resource, a.k.a. a cake, which has to be split among n agents.
-Each agent has a preference over different pieces, and the goal is to split the cake among the agents in a fair manner.

-We first concentrate on two criteria for fairness: Proportionality and envy-freeness.
-We discuss their existence and computational complexity.

-We then look into further desirable properties other than fairness; namely, Pareto and Nash optimality.
-Finally, we briefly discuss equitability and its computation.
+Each agent has some preference over different pieces and the goal is to split the cake among agents in a fair manner.
+In this lectures, we first introduce two criteria for establishing fairness: we define the notion of proportionality and of envy-freeness and discuss their existence and computation.
+We also have a look into further desirable properties other than fairness; namely, Pareto and Nash optimality.
+Finally, we give a short overview on equitability and its computation.